Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Proof of Theorem

-The formal proof uses a time-partitioning technique proposed by \cite{feng_convergence_2021}.
-Roughly speaking, we partition the time horizon into some periods $1 < T_0 < T_1 < T_2 < \cdots$.
-If bidders bid $0, 1, \ldots, k-1$ with low frequency from round $1$ to $T_{k-1}$, then using the mean-based properties in Claim \ref{claim:mean-based} and Claim~\ref{claim:mean-based-v-2}, we show that they will bid $k$ with probability at most $\gamma_t$ in each round from $T_{k-1}+1, T_{k-1}+2, \ldots, $ to $ T_k$.
+However, mean-based learning bidders may choose dominated bids with a small but positive probability.
+To prove a high-probability convergence result, we use and generalize a time-partitioning technique from \cite{feng_convergence_2021}.
+We partition the time horizon into periods $1 < T_0 < T_1 < T_2 < \cdots$.
+If bidders bid $0, 1, \ldots, k-1$ with low frequency from round $1$ to $T_{k-1}$, then using the mean-based properties in Lemma \ref{lemma:mean-based} and Lemma~\ref{lemma:mean-based-v-2}, we show that they will bid $k$ with probability at most $\gamma_t$ in each round from $T_{k-1}+1, T_{k-1}+2, \ldots, $ to $ T_k$.
 A use of Azuma's inequality shows that the frequency of bid $k$ in period $(T_{k-1}, T_k]$ is also low with high probability, which concludes the induction.
-Constructing an appropriate partition allows us to argue that the frequency of bids less than $v^1-1$ converges to $0$ \emph{with high probability}.
+By constructing an appropriate partition and taking a union bound over all periods, we are able to prove that the frequency of bids less than $v^1-1$ converges to $0$ with high probability.